Common shakuhachi terms glossary

 Utaguchi (歌口) – literally “song opening”, utaguchi is the Japanese word for the sharp edge of the shakuhachi which air is directed at in order to produce a sound.

-Yuri (揺り) – vibrato on the shakuhachi which is achieved by moving the head side-to-side.
-Unlike most flutes, the throat or diaphragm is not use to create vibrato on the shakuhachi unless one is playing the Kimpu ryu Nezasa-ha style or when performing Tamane which is a fluttering tongue vibrato.
+Yuri (ゆり) – vibrato on the shakuhachi which is achieved by moving the head side-to-side.
+Unlike most flutes, the throat or diaphragm/body is not use to create vibrato on the shakuhachi unless one is playing Kinpu Ryu or when performing Tamane which is a fluttering tongue vibrato.